 A possible clue to the modellers' error may lie in the study of hard shelled marine animals, such as the chambered nautilus which has been around for about 400 million years.
 If the amount of CO2 in today's sea water is doubled, it becomes too acid for such creatures to live.
 (That includes all molluscs and corals.)
 Something was different 100 million years ago, and the only reasonable possibility is the effect of living things.
 Can existing ocean life increase its metabolism of CO2 sufficiently to keep oceanic acidity low with higher atmospheric levels, even with a different ecology than that of today?
 Or, were effectively different species with different biochemistry doing the job 100 million years ago?
 Ice core studies suggest that biological adaptation to changing CO2 levels requires tens of thousands of years or more, so radiation of existing ocean species into new species may be required for a return to the past.

 One of the certain effects of global warming will be a rise in mean sea level.
 Warming will increase the volume of the seas due to thermal expansion, and via a reduction in extent of mountain snow cover and land based polar ice caps.
 Over the last 100 years, mean sea level has risen by 10-25 cm.
-Current estimates are that the rate will triple during this century due to positive feedback effects.
-When sea ice melts due to rising temperature, the absorption of solar radiation increases, a positive feedback that further increases temperature.
+The rate will probably increase during this century due to positive feedback effects.
+When white sea ice melts due to rising temperature, the absorption of solar radiation by dark water increases, a positive feedback that further increases temperature.
 Glaciers are moving faster than during the past century, probably due to lubrication by their own melt water.
 They end up in the sea faster, so melt faster.
 This has happened before in Earth's history - about 81000 years ago, sea level was changing at a meter per 50 years (Doral et.al., Science 263.5148.796).

-We must ensure that our contribution to global warming is appreciably less than that to be expected by natural means.
-Given the huge effects of sea level rise on human affairs, and the catastrophic effects on all life on earth, including on us, if the rate of increase in acidity exceeds the ability of the ocean biome to adapt, the precautionary principle demands it.
+We should attempt to ensure that our contribution to global warming is less than that to be expected by natural means, given the huge effects of sea level rise and movements of agricultural production on human affairs.
+But, the catastrophic effects on all life on earth, including on us, if the rate of increase in ocean acidity exceeds the ability of the ocean biome to adapt, demands use of the precautionary principle.

 other notes on physics